szabogabriel/jMustache/README.md

 class should be used.
 For the lists an object implementing the List interface should be used, which should contain objects implementing once again the Map interface.

+## Performance

+It renders the timeline.mustache (which is an example taken from https://github.com/spullara/mustache.java) around 145.000 times (which is about 29x faster, than the other implementation).